TFlexSoom-Fallen-Projects/josh-web-template/README.md

 3. `npx grunt` for the base build.
 This will create a new directory called newTemplate which stores the entire site.
 You can also deem a new name for the directory by setting the "newTemplate" environment variable.
 I believe this is `newTemplate="SOME_NAME_HERE"` in bash.
 4. `npx grunt` will not overwrite previously created templates.
 You must either, rename the directory or run `npx grunt clean` to remove the directory entirely, losing your work.

+# Remains Editable after creation
+Currently the scripts run each time the site is loaded.
+This means rather than precompiling (which would be better for users), you can make edits to your `content/` directory and they will still be served within your site.

 # How to add to the project
 I have a lot of ideas for the project, but even some features might elude me.
 Feel free to submit pull requests or otherwise.
 I have a few ideas within the `documentation/design/` directory.
 Feel free to implement any of those considerations.
 You may also create an issue for clarity on a specific feature.